CAS-FAB/HS23/Readme.md

+## Lessons learned HS23

+- The timetable is quite alright, the afternoon is a bit tighter than the morning
+- Everything on screen is a bit too much, it would be cool to send the links up ahead and give the students time to print out the pdf
+- Since we are learning vector, raster and tmap, it would be cool to provide cheat sheets for all three
+- I neglected qgis a bit, and I didn't explain much about how to work with this software
+- Swissimage10 is now in seperate tifs, how do you merge these in `R`?
+How do you download multiple files using `R`?

 ## Sample solutions

-I've implemented [quarto profiles](https://quarto.org/docs/projects/profiles.html) to facility rendering a verion with and a version without (default) sample solutions.
+I've implemented [quarto [profiles](https://quarto.org/docs/projects/profiles.html) to facilitate rendering a version with and a version without (default) sample solutions.
 To render, publish or preview a version with sample solutions append `--profile musterloesung` to the respective command, which is defined in `_quarto-musterloesung.yml`.
 This means, that there is no need for playing around with `echo` and `output` in the code chunks.

 ### Publishing